KohaILS/koha-manual-zh-cn/source/images.rst

 .. |currenciesnohide| image:: images/admin/additional/currenciesnohide.png
 				:alt: The currencies administration table, all columns are visible

+.. |report_subgroup| image:: images/admin/basicparams/report_subgroup.png
+				:alt: Authorized values for the REPORT_SUBGROUP categories, this screencapture shows that the code for the report group is saved in the Description (OPAC) field of the subgroup authorized value.

 .. |setcurrencyhide| image:: images/admin/additional/setcurrencyhide.png
 				:alt: The currencies table settings, the symbol and ISO code columns are marked as hidden